-A. Over the summer, we send out information about our weeklong orientation program, which is held during the week prior to classes.
+A. Over the summer, we send out information about our first-year orientation program, which is held during the week prior to classes.
 During orientation, you will have the opportunity to learn about reading and briefing cases, note taking, and other skills to enhance your academic experience.
 Also, you will be able to attend a mock class and participate in our Pinning Ceremony tradition.

-In addition, during the fall semester, UK Rosenberg Law holds a weekly Basic Skills Seminars on topics such as reading cases, briefing cases, statutory analysis, outlining, and exam preparation.
+In addition, regular Academic Enhancement sessions are held throughout the academic year on topics such as reading cases, briefing cases, statutory analysis, outlining, and exam preparation.